enkidevs/curriculum/CSS/Fundamentals/c-s-splat.md

 ---
 ## Content

 Someone has written some terrible CSS.
-Probably that guy Jordan with the terrible haircut.

 Can you spot his mistakes?

 ---
 ## Game Content